Rathbone Greenbank Investments

 Sustainability policy

-Funds that have policies that consider (environmental and social) sustainability issues.
+Has policies that consider (environmental and social) sustainability issues.
 Strategies vary but are likely to consider environmental issues like climate change, carbon emissions, biodiversity loss, resource management, environmental impacts; and social issues like equal opportunities, human rights, labour standards, diversity and adherence to internationally recognised codes.
-See fund information.
+See individual entry information.

 Sustainability focus

-Find funds which substantially focus on sustainability issues
+Has a significant focus on sustainability issues

 Sustainable transport policy or theme

-Find funds that have documented policies or thematic investment approaches relating to investment in more sustainable, greener transport methods.
+Has documented policies or thematic investment approaches supporting investment in more sustainable, greener transport methods.
 These will typically set out a preference for companies that run, enable or support more sustainable methods of transport.
-See fund information for further detail.

 Encourage more sustainable practices through stewardship

-A core element of these funds aim to encourage higher sustainability standards across business practices through responsible ownership / stewardship / engagement / voting activity
+Aim to encourage higher sustainability standards through responsible ownership / stewardship / engagement / voting activity

 Transition focus

-Green / Sustainable property strategy
+Green / sustainable property strategy

 Circular economy theme

-Fund has a theme or investment strand focused on the shift to a circular economy (where products are reused and recycled not incinerated or dumped).
+Has a theme or investment strand focused on the shift to a circular economy - where products are reused and recycled not incinerated or dumped.
 See eg https://www.ellenmacarthurfoundation.org/topics/circular-economy-introduction/overview Environmental - General

 Environmental policy

-Funds that have policies which relate to environmental issues.
-These will typically set out the fund's stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
+Has policies which relate to environmental issues.
+These will typically set out their stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
 Strategies vary.
-See fund information for further information.

 Limits exposure to carbon intensive industries

-Environmental damage and pollution policy
+Environmental damage & pollution policy

 Resource efficiency policy or theme